sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-06-cyclic-barrier-in-java.md

 2. Long-running or blocking barrier actions.
 3. Ignoring broken-barrier state after failures.
 4. No timeout policy, causing infinite waits.

+## Debug steps:

+- verify the configured party count matches the real number of workers
+- log when each thread reaches `await()` and when it resumes
+- use timeout-based `await()` in tests to catch stuck phases quickly
+- inspect broken-barrier handling after interruption or timeout

 ## JDK 11 and Java 17 Notes